As with anything, people have learned to filter out irrelevant advertisements. It is the brain’s version of a spam filter.

 If your event features an entertaining performance, people will pass the word on to their friends.

 Just don’t attempt to appease everyone.
-You are planning a charity event, and you do not want your message watered down for the outliers.
+You are planning a charity event and do not want your message watered down for the outliers.

 Lay the Groundwork when Planning a Charity Event